menison/AttentionBased_ASD-Screening/README.md

 # Attention-based ASD Screening
 Attention-based ASD screening software.
-It is an ad-hoc HCI used to predict results on handcrafted data sampled from Tobii 4C/EyeX consumer-level eye-tracking devices, while viewing 100 images from the MIT1003 dataset.
+It is an ad-hoc HCI used to predict results on handcrafted data sampled from Tobii 4C/EyeX consumer-level eye-tracking devices, while viewing 100 images from the MIT1003 dataset.<br>
 The underlying model was trained and validated on Saliency4ASD(https://saliency4asd.ls2n.fr/datasets/) dataset.[1]<br>
 The code is available in: https://drive.google.com/drive/folders/1L_R1JwD7o7V5iskhunCfCDeoIqK-S6H-?usp=sharing